codepb/jquery-template/readme.md

 		data-template-format="upper"></div>

 Formatters must be added before they are used else a template will not be able to access them.
 Formatters are used at the time of populating the data.

+There are a number of options the plugin accepts.
+These are:

+- "overwriteCache" (default false) - Whether to ignore the cache and reload the template (if you've previously loaded the template, but it might have changed, you'll want to set this to true.
+- "complete" (default null) - Callback function to call on complete.
+Will always be called regardless of success or failure.
+- "success" (default null) - Callback function to call on successful completion.
+- "error" (default, outputting error message to template container) - Callback function to call on error.
+- "errorMessage" (default "There was an error loading the template.") - Error message for the default error callback to use.
+This will not be used if you set an error callback function.
+- "isFile" (default undefined) - flag to help speed up the process of deciding where to load the template from.
+Set to true if the template is an external file to load via ajax, false if it's a jQuery selector for an element in the document.
+Default undefined means the plugin will check first in the document, then attempt to load external file.